moleculerjs/site/source/docs/0.13/faq.md

 Use [streaming feature](https://moleculer.services/docs/0.13/actions.html#Streaming) when you want to send big data to a service or receive from a service.
 {% endnote %}

-## How do I reformnt error responses?
+## How do I reformat error responses?
 You should define an `onError` hook in API Gateway settings.
 [More info](https://moleculer.services/docs/0.13/moleculer-web.html#Error-handlers).

 ```js